Advertisement

 • Fatigue

-If you have been taking a prescription opioid for a long time, work with your doctor.
-They can help you avoid withdrawal symptoms by gradually lowering your dose over time until you no longer need the medicine.
+You should always talk to your doctor before you stop using a drug, even an opioid.
+They can help you reduce or prevent withdrawal symptoms by gradually lowering your dose over time until you no longer need the medicine.

 What is the difference between drug tolerance, dependence, and addiction?

-Drug tolerance and dependence are a normal part of taking any opioid drug for a long time.
-You can be tolerant to, or dependent on, a drug and not yet be addicted to it.
+Drug tolerance and dependence are a result of taking any opioid drug for a long time.
+You can be tolerant to or dependent on a drug, but not yet be addicted to it.

-Addiction, however, is not normal.
-It is a disease.
-You are addicted to a drug when it seems that neither your body nor your mind can function without the drug.
-Addiction causes you to obsessively seek out the drug, even when the drug use causes behavior, health, or relationship problems.
+Drug addiction is a disease for which help and treatment options are available.
+When you become addicted to a drug, it might seem like your body and mind can’t function without the drug.
+Addiction can cause you to obsessively seek out the drug, even when the drug use causes health, behavior, or relationship problems.

 How is opioid addiction diagnosed?

-Your doctor or a medical health professional can diagnose opioid use disorder and opioid addiction.
-Diagnosis will include a medical assessment.
-It also often includes testing for mental health disorders.
+Your doctor or a medical health professional can diagnose opioid addiction or opioid use disorder.
+Diagnosis will involve a medical assessment.
+It may also include certain lab tests or mental health tests.

 Can opioid addiction be prevented or avoided?